larsko/pure-data/README.md

 ## Getting Started
 1. Install Python 3 and pip if you have not already.
 1. See `requirements.txt` for required Python modules.
 To install these modules, use `pip install -r requirements.txt`.
-1. Download code above and put into a directory.
+1. Download code above and put all files into the same working directory.
 1. Download `commons.xsd`, `person.xsd` and `organisation.xsd` and place into the working directory.
 (Get these from the Pure Administrator)
 1. Run `generator.py` while passing the desired parameters (use --help to get an overview of possible parameters).
 1. Output orgs + person XML files.